Trust Beneficiary Rights | Can a Beneficiary Sue a Trustee?

-Most living trusts automatically become irrevocable upon the grantor’s death, so if you were included as a beneficiary of a trust when the grantor died, you will remain a beneficiary of the trust.
-One of the main exceptions to this rule is where a trust is invalidated through a trust contest.
+How does a trust work after someone dies?
+Most living trusts automatically become irrevocable upon the settlor’s death, so if you were included as a beneficiary of a trust when the settlor died, you will almost certainly remain a beneficiary.
+An exception is if the trust in question were to be invalidated as the result of a trust contest.

-It is important for trust beneficiaries to remember that trustees have a fiduciary duty to act in their best interests at all times; if a trustee fails to do so, they are entitled to bring a claim against the trustee.
+It is important for trust beneficiaries to remember that trustees have a fiduciary duty to act in their best interests at all times.
+If a trustee fails to do so, and the beneficiaries of the trust have evidence of this, they are entitled to bring a trustee misconduct claim against the trustee.